-The FranU FNP Program offers a unique structure for articulation and educational access to advanced study in nursing.
-The design promotes sharing of resources and responsibilities through a collegial and collaborative relationship among nursing faculty and students representing diverse educational backgrounds and experiences in nursing and higher education.
+The FranU MSN-FNP program offers a unique structure for educational access to advanced study in nursing.
+The design promotes sharing resources and responsibilities through a collegial and collaborative relationship among nursing faculty and students representing diverse educational backgrounds and experiences in nursing and higher education.

-Upon program completion, graduates will meet certification requirements to write for the FNP certifying examination.
+Upon program completion, graduates will meet certification requirements to sit for the FNP certifying examination

 The program graduate learning outcomes are derived from the mission and core values of Franciscan Missionaries of Our Lady University, the AACN Essentials for Master’s Education (2011), and the NONPF Core Competencies (2017).

 Upon completion of the program, the graduate will be able to:

 Yes, you must submit official transcripts from all colleges attended.